AI & Machine Learning

 In less than 10 years, some predict that Artificial Intelligence (AI) may be the #1 driver of global GDP growth1.
 This is a staggering prediction.
 Over this next decade, we will see incredible adoption and innovation; in fact, applications that aren’t AI-enabled may feel broken.

 Despite this excitement, I have seen first-hand that trust in AI is a growing barrier to adoption for enterprises.
 In a survey of global business executives, over 90% reported encountering ethical issues in connection with adoption of an AI system.
 Of these, 40% abandon the project completely2.
-Without robust evaluation of ethical concerns and responsible building and deployment of AI, we run the risk of the benefits of this technology being realized should more projects be abandoned.
+Without robust evaluation of ethical concerns and responsible building and deployment of AI, we run the risk that the benefits of this technology will not be realized should more projects be abandoned.

 At Google, we believe that rigorous evaluations of how to build AI responsibly are not only the right thing to do, they are a critical component of creating successful AI.